akhileshbakshi/ClusterDetectionDEM/README.md

 1. currentlist = [ ], pendinglist = list of all particles, clusterindex = 0

-2. "first pass"
-    for iparticle in list of all particles if iparticle belongs to pendinglist
+2. "first pass": for iparticle in pendinglist
-          particlesincontact = list of all particles (absolute indiced) in contact with iparticle clusterindex += 1
+      - particlesincontact = list of all particles (absolute indiced) in contact with iparticle
+      - clusterindex += 1
-          associate iparticle and intersection(particlesincontact, pendinglist) with clusterindex append currentlist with iparticle, particlesincontact
+      - associate iparticle and intersection(particlesincontact, pendinglist) with clusterindex
+      - append currentlist with iparticle, particlesincontact
-          remove iparticle, particlesincontact from pendinglist
+      - remove iparticle, particlesincontact from pendinglist
-3. "second pass"
+3. "second pass": for iparticle in list of all particles skipped in "first pass"
-    for iparticle in list of all particles skipped in "first pass" particlesincontact = list of all particles (absolute indiced) in contact with iparticle equivalentclusters = list of cluster indices associated with particlesincontact set cluster indices of all particles associated with equivalentclusters to min(equivalentclusters)
+      - particlesincontact = list of all particles (absolute indiced) in contact with iparticle
+      - equivalentclusters = list of cluster indices associated with particlesincontact
+      - set cluster indices of all particles associated with equivalentclusters to min(equivalentclusters)
 4. compute properties of clusters by aggregating particles: [# particles, x-centroid, y-centroid, z-centroid]

 Notes: